Character Acquisition (Start Here!)

 Use Enhancements > Refine menu to convert your pages/fragments and nuggets to their upgraded, usable equivalents (books & ingots)

 Important!
-You do not need to max limit break all of your EX+ weapons!
-You will not have enough materials to do so, as these are the rarest items in the game.
+You do not need to max limit break all of your EX+ weapons on characters you don't plan to use often!
+You will not have enough materials to do so, as these are difficult to come by as you start using up the materials.
 Early on, you may leave many of your weapons at EX+ 0/3 Limit Break, just to get a free red ingot.

 Once you have three red ingots saved, you can max limit break one of your EX+ weapons.
-It is generally recommended that most EX+ should be either 0/3 or 3/3, and rarely stop with only one or two ingots.
+It is generally recommended that most EX+ should be either 0/3 for an ingot on another character or 3/3 for heavily used characters, and rarely stop with only one or two ingots.
 Partial investment is not advised!
 Most characters can operate in a limited capacity for a single battle if you compensate around their weaknesses, but you'll want a full investment if you plan to use them repeatedly.
 Ask on Discord for help!

 LD/BT FAQ is pictured to the left!